Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 Since pure gold is yellow, all 24k gold is yellow gold.
 There’s no such thing as 24k white gold or 24k rose gold, because all colored gold is made by alloying yellow gold with other metals.

-For example, the pink tint of rose gold comes from adding copper to yellow gold, while white gold is made by adding alloy metals such as zinc, nickel, silver, or palladium.
-White gold pieces also often undergo rhodium plating treatments to make their surfaces whiter.
+For example, the pink tint of rose gold comes from adding copper to yellow gold, while white gold is colored by white metals as nickel or palladium.

-This means that the less pure gold in a colored gold alloy, the less of a rich yellow tone it has.
-For example, 14k white gold is whiter than 18k, because it contains less pure gold and more white alloying metals.
+This means that the less pure gold in a colored gold alloy, the less yellow it appears.
+For example, 14k white gold is whiter than 18k, because it contains less pure gold and more white metals.

 “Karat” or “Carat”?